softwaremill/ox/doc/retries.md

 ## Policies

-A retry policy consists of two parts:
+A retry policy consists of three parts:

 - a `Schedule`, which indicates how many times and with what delay should we retry the `operation` after an initial failure,